gatling/gatling/src/docs/content/reference/script/core/simulation/index.md

 The lifecycle is as follows:

 1. Gatling starts
-2. Simulation constructor is called and all the code in the class body not delayed in `before` and `after` hooks is executed
+2. Simulation constructor is called, and all the code in the class body that is not delayed in the `before` and `after` hooks is executed.
 3. `before` hook is executed
 4. Simulation runs
 5. Simulation terminates